Understanding your audiogram results

-The good news is that the testing isn’t painful, and is over relatively quickly.
-Before you leave you will be presented with a graph, called an audiogram, which looks suspiciously like something you remember from your junior high math class.
-To you, it might look like a bunch of indecipherable lines and symbols, or something you might see illustrating the NASDAQ report on the nightly news.
-But once you learn how to read an audiogram, you can better understand your hearing loss.
-Even more important, your hearing care professional will use the results to determine the type of hearing aid that could most benefit you.
+An audiogram is a graph or chart that displays the results of your hearing test.
+Initially, it might look like a bunch of indecipherable lines and symbols.
+But once you learn how to read and interpret your audiogram, you will better understand your hearing loss.
+Even more important, your hearing care professional will use the results to help determine the best type of hearing aid for you.

 How to read an audiogram

-Looking at the audiogram, you will see two axes.
-The horizontal axis represents frequency (lowest to highest).
-The lowest frequency represented is between 125 and 250 Hertz (Hz), and the highest is about 8000 Hz.
-To put it in perspective, think of the frequency axis like the keys on a piano where the sounds become higher pitched as you progress from left to right.
-Most speech falls into the 250 to 6000 Hz range, with the vowel sounds among the lowest frequencies and the consonants such as S, F, SH, CH, H, TH, T, K and soft C sounds among the highest frequencies.
+The horizontal axis (x-axis) represents frequency (pitch) from lowest to highest.
+The lowest frequency tested is usually 250 Hertz (Hz), and the highest is usually 8000 Hz.
+You can think of the frequency axis like the keys on a piano where the sounds become higher pitched as you progress from left to right.
+Most speech falls into the 250 to 6000 Hz range, with the vowel sounds among the lowest frequencies and the consonants such as S, F, SH, CH, H, TH, T and K sounds among the highest frequencies.

-Looking at your audiogram, now highlight the 25 dB line that crosses the graph from left to right.
-If your Xs and Os fall above the highlighted line, your hearing ability is considered within normal limits.
-Any Xs or Os below that highlighted line, however, indicates a hearing loss.
+Looking at the above audiogram, normal hearing ability is represented in the blue shaded area above the 25-dB line that crosses the graph from left to right.
+If your threshold symbols fall in the blue-shaded area, your hearing ability is considered within normal limits.
+Any symbols below that shaded area, however, indicate hearing loss at those frequencies.

-Afterward, it is important that you request a copy of your test results.
+After your visit to the hearing center, they should provide you with a report of your visit.
+If not included with the report, request a copy of your audiometric test results.
 Not only will these results serve as a prescription for you, but it will serve as a baseline for you and your hearing care professional to monitor any changes in your hearing down the road.

-If you have been struggling to hear or have noticed a feeling of fullness in your ears, making an appointment with a hearing care professional is the first step.
-But it doesn’t end there; knowing how to read your own audiogram allows you to be an active participant in your hearing healthcare treatment and to make the most informed decisions when it comes to your hearing aids.
+If you have been struggling to hear or have noticed a ringing in your ears, use our directory to find a hearing center near you.
+Then take it a step further and learn how to read your audiogram.
+This will enable you to be an active participant in your hearing health care and to make informed decisions about your treatment options.